-I have a good friend, a fellow publisher who lives in Virginia. rushed out in great anticipation.
-He insists the first Thanksgiving celebration was in his state.
-By no means I argue, being a true character, with horn in hand.
-Bay Stater.
+I have a good friend, a fellow publisher who lives in Virginia He insists the first Thanksgiving celebration was in his state By no means I argue, being a true Bay Stater.

-legend which has persisted for nearly 150 years?
-This is the tale of Crazy Amos and his horn.
+Shall we return to an oft told legend which has persisted for nearly 150 years?
+This is the tale of Crazy Amos and his horn themselves Millerites

-A New York farmer, turned self-professed evangelist, proclaimed the world would be consumed by fire, that his true believers would rise into Heaven, be received royally and guaranteed a better life.
-There would be no IRS men around, plenty to eat and drink and dancing forever on the clouds.
-Jim and Tammy Bakker were never in on this glorious deal.
+A New York farmer, self-professed evangelist, claimed the world would be consumed by fire, that his true believers would rise into Heaven, be received royally and guar-anteed a better life There would be no IRS men around, plenty to eat and drink and dancing forever on the clouds.
+Jim Tammy Bakker were never in on this glorious deal.

 There were many believers in Westford who also felt the Day of Judgment was at hand.
-Since they were to spend the remainder of their years in heavenly luxury, why did they need property and wealth on earth?
-So they gave away their worldly goods.
-They were meeting in neighborhood homes and in open fields, thrilled with optimism and trust.
-They called themselves Millerites.
+Since they were to spend the remain-der of their years in heavenly luxury, why did they need property and wealth on earth?
+So they gave away their worldly goods They were meeting neighborhood homes and open fields, thrilled with opti-mism and trust They called They called

-Evangelist Eddie Miller named Ascension Day as March 30, They say that Europeans vis- 1843.
-When nothing happened, the day was advanced to April 3.
-The Westford clan was ready.
-The believers had gathered at the Wright-Bancroft house at the Common (the present site of the J.V.
-Fletcher Library) well prepared for the momentous event.
+Evangelist Eddie Miller named Ascension Day as March 30, 1843 When nothing happened, the day was advanced to April 3 The Westford clan was ready The believers had gathered at the Wright-Bancroft house at the Common (the present site of the J V Fletcher Library) well prepared for the momentous event